 Financial Assistance for International StudentsEmory University is committed to enrolling a talented first year class with representation from all corners of the globe.
-In accordance with this philosophy, Emory University offers need-based financial aid awards to a select group of international students each year.
+In accordance with this philosophy, Emory College offers need-based financial aid awards to a select group of international students each year.
 As well, international applicants are encouraged to apply for merit-based scholarships through the Emory University Scholars Program (November 15 deadline).

 In order to be considered for a need-based financial assistance, international students need simply apply with the Common Application under our Regular Decision plan.
 An international student is considered a student who is NOT a U.S. citizen and NOT a U.S. permanent resident.
 Students who hold F1, F2, J1, J2, or G series visas or other eligible non-citizens (humanitarian parole, Cuban-Haitian Entrant, refugee status, asylum) are considered international students.
 Please note, these are a few of the many visas and immigration categories we work with in the admission process.